Integrating Network and Attack Graphs for Service-Centric Impact Analysis: Related Work

 \section{Related Work}

 In this section, we present a brief overview of related research on modelling cyberattacks and analysing their impact, risk, and resilience in enterprise networks.
-Here, we focus specifically on graph-based models, attack propagation models, and multilayer network models as well as the metrics to analyse network security.~\cite{wang2017network,homer2013aggregating,pendleton2016survey} In~\cite{homer2013aggregating} the authors present a probabilistic metric for network security by aggregating individual vulnerability measures derived from the scores of the Common Vulnerability Scoring System~\cite{Scoring, wang2008attack} (CVSS) in total network score.
+Here, we focus specifically on graph-based models, attack propagation models, and multilayer network models as well as the metrics to analyse network security~\cite{wang2017network,homer2013aggregating,pendleton2016survey}.
+In~\cite{homer2013aggregating} the authors present a probabilistic metric for network security by aggregating individual vulnerability measures derived from the Attack Complexity sub-metric of the Common Vulnerability Scoring System~\cite{Scoring} (CVSS) in total network score, whereas in~\cite{wang2008attack}, the overall likelihood of compromise is calculated using probabilities derived from the CVSS Base Score.
 The survey on system security metrics presented in~\cite{pendleton2016survey} proposes a framework to measure system-level security by using the following four sub-metrics: system vulnerabilities, defense capabilities, attack severity, and situational factors.
 Here the authors introduce a hierarchical ontology to evaluate relationships among these sub-metrics.
 They also review existing security metrics and highlight their advantages and limitations to guide the development of more effective security metrics.
 The study in~\cite{Noel2017} introduces a set of normalised metrics for comparisons across enterprises.
 It categorises related metrics into four families (victimization, network size, containment, and topology) that aggregate individual scores into family scores.
 These metrics are presented through interactive visualisations that show trends over time at individual, family, and overall network levels.